ExpressionEngine/ExpressionEngine-User-Guide/docs/general/member-import-xml-format.md

 [TOC]

-ExpressionEngine utilizes a special XML format for member data:
+When importing members from another data source, ExpressionEngine utilizes a special XML format for member data:

     <members>
         <member>